25 Years of Travel Photography - My favourite shots from my travels

 Thru

-1/1/202621 min read
+1/1/202635 min read

-One of my passions is photography, especially while travelling.
-I never really had any fancy gear.
-I think the fanciest piece of kit I ever owned was a Sony NEX.
-But that doesn't stop me from enjoying creating photographic memories of my travels around the world.
-This page features some of my favourite photos and favourite memories from my travels.
+One of my passions is photography, especially travel photography.
+I have never really had any fancy gear and have just relied on my Google Pixel by and large lately, which works fine.
+I think the fanciest piece of kit I ever owned was a Sony NEX, but that's all.
+But that doesn't stop me from enjoying creating photographic memories of my travels around the world, in fact when I am just equipped with a phone, I tend to take more pictures because it's a faff to carry camera equipment.

 A solitary tree on a beach on Cayo Jutías near Viñales, Cuba.

 This photo always brings back nice memories as one of the most memorable and special things we did during our visit to Cuba.
 Driving there in an old American car, across the causeway and to this paradise island was really special.
 The white sand was like powder, the sea was warm.
-A guy walked along the beach selling cold beer, and a couple of guys had set up a BBQ where they sold delicious grilled lobster, which we ate while sitting on the beach.
+A guy walked along the beach selling cold beer, and a couple of guys had set up a BBQ where they sold delicious grilled lobster, which we ate while sitting on the beach. [link to our Cuba blog]

 Tomb KV9 in Valley of the Kings, Egypt

 I never understood what the whole fuss was about Valley of the Kings until we got there.
 When you search "Valley of the Kings" in Google, there isn't anything particularly striking that comes up.
 However, we purchased additional tickets to go and see tomb KV9, which is a combined tomb of Ramesses V and Ramesses VI.
 What is most striking about the tombs in Valley of the Kings, and just achaeological sites in Egypt in general, is just how incredibly well preserved everything is, it really blows your mind, along with the sheer scale of everything.
 This particular tomb was for kings that reigned over 3100 years ago.
 Imagine that, and you can't help but be blown away by the interior of these tombs.
 Everybody talks about seeing the pyramids of Egypt as their #1 attraction they want to see in Egypt.
-But really, the temples and tombs are way more impressive.
+But really, the temples and tombs are way more impressive. [link to our Egypt blog]

 Clouds lifting over the mountains surrounding Machu Picchu, Peru